All posts

 NetherlandsMay 1Inkomstenbelasting annual filing

-What this means in practice: a founder who is US-based but has tax residency connections to another country faces two full compliance calendars running in parallel.
-The deadlines do not align.
-The forms do not reference each other.
-The information required overlaps but is not identical.
-Each jurisdiction operates as though it is the founder's only tax authority.
+In practice: if you're US-based with tax residency connections to another country, you're running two compliance calendars in parallel.
+The deadlines don't align.
+The forms don't reference each other.
+Each jurisdiction operates as though it's the only one that matters.

 Entity maintenance checklist

-Beyond tax filings, entities have their own maintenance obligations that are separate from income tax compliance.
-Missing these can result in entity dissolution, loss of good standing, or administrative penalties.
+Entities have their own maintenance obligations completely separate from income tax compliance.
+Miss these and you risk dissolution, loss of good standing, or administrative penalties that cascade into your banking and payment processing.

 Annual report and franchise tax by state